 To assist your school with ideas for fundraising without junk food, we have released an excellent document entitled Healthy Fundraising for Schools that contains some great ideas for fundraising, including examples from various BC schools.

 DASH creates meeting opportunities for those who care about building healthy school communities, to connect and learn with and from each other through symposiums, conferences and online learning.
 Every year in May, DASH organizes and hosts the Healthy Schools Symposium a conference that brings together leaders in the health and education sectors, as well as those involved in the school community to share and learn about Healthy Schools initiatives.
 The conference in 2013 will mark the 7th anniversary of this annual event.

 After School Sport and Arts Initiative

-Until the Fall of 2017, DASH BC delivered the After School Sport and Arts Initiative (ASSAI) supports programming for students in selected communities who face barriers to participating in after school sport and arts activities.
+Until the Fall of 2017, DASH BC delivered the After School Sport and Arts Initiative (ASSAI), which supports programming for students in selected communities who face barriers to participating in after school sport and arts activities.
 The Initiative set out to learn how students benefit from after school sport and arts and what is needed to create engaging, high quality programs.
 ASSAI programs aim to help students develop skills that will contribute to a healthy, expressive life through creative thinking and physical activity.
 At the same time, students develop confidence in their abilities and a stronger connection to their schools, classmates, program leaders and community.

-Until the Fall of 2017, DASH’s work on the ASSAI includes providing resources and support to program coordinators and gathering communities’ feedback on the Initiative.
+Until the Fall of 2017, DASH’s work on the ASSAI included providing resources and support to program coordinators and gathering communities’ feedback on the Initiative.